appinha/advent_of_code-2023/README.md

 ---

-## 🗣️ About

-(TODO: write)

-## 🌟 What is *Advent of Code*?
+## 🌟 What is _Advent of Code_?

     🚀 TLDR: an online event where a two-part programming puzzle is released each day from Dec 1st to the 25th.

 [Advent of Code](http://adventofcode.com) is an online event created by [Eric Wastl](http://was.tl/).
 In his words: